amirfathi37/Mars/README.md

 # Mars
-It is related to Git learning
+It is related to Git learning.